ihunhh/ESRGAN/README.md

 #### 1. feature extration part:

+* multiple kernel size and concate

+** iii

+*

 #### 2. reconstruction part:

+* using upsizing convolution replace with pixelShuffle

+* adjust the number of layer and kernel size

 #### 3. loss funtion:

-* import SSIM as a loss function replace with MSE
+* using SSIM as a loss function replace with MSE

-* import WGAN

-1. llll
-123. dwef
+* using pretrained VGG19 layer one as a loss function

 ### Architecture: